gmanuel89/MS-Peaklist-Export/README.md

 * **Spectra preprocessing parameters**: sets the parameters for spectral preprocessing.
     * **_Mass range_**: defines the mass range to which the imported spectra should be cut.
     * **_TOF mode_**: defines if the TOF has been used in the "Linear" or "Reflectron" mode (to adjust the parameters for spectral preprocessing and peak picking).
-    * **_Transform the data_**: selects if data transformation should be performed (applies a mathematical operation to all the intensities, such as square root or logarithm with base e, 2 and 10).
+    * **_Data transformation_**: selects if data transformation should be performed (applies a mathematical operation to all the intensities, such as square root or logarithm with base e, 2 and 10).
     * **_Smoothing_**: defines the algorithm for the smoothing ("Savitzky-Golay", "Moving Average", "None") and the strength of the smoothing ("medium", "strong", "stronger").
     * **_Baseline subtraction_**: defines the algorithm for baseline subtraction ("SNIP", "TopHat", "ConvexHull", "median").
 Before selecting the baseline subtraction algorithm, a number defining the value of the specific parameter for the algorithm can be inserted, and the program will read it while setting the baseline subtraction algorithm.
     * **_Normalization_**: defines the algorithm for normalization ("TIC", "RMS", "PQN", "median", "None").
 Before selecting the normalization algorithm, a number defining the normalization mass range can be inserted, and the program will read it while setting the normalization algorithm.